How to Avoid Common AI Scams

 Key Takeaways

-What Is AI?
+What is AI?

-Many AI machines attempt to determine the best way to achieve an outcome or solve a problem.
+Many AI platforms attempt to determine the best way to achieve an outcome or solve a problem.
 They typically do this by analyzing enormous amounts of training data and then finding patterns in the data to replicate in their own decision-making.

 1. 1